Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common house fly, but it’s incredibly beneficial to your garden.

 You can even purchase some pollinators for your garden, provided that you have enough food around to keep them happy and well-fed throughout the planting season.

-This can be the tricky part.
-Depending on what you’ve planted, you may see an upsurge or a downtick of the beneficial flies over the course of the season.
+This can be a tricky part.
+Depending on what you’ve planted, you may see an upsurge or a downtick in beneficial flies throughout the season.